lamini-ai/lamini-ai.github.io/docs/inference/quick_tour.md

 <details>
 <summary>Expected Output</summary>
     ```
+    {
-    {'Response': "I'm doing well, thanks for asking!
-How about you"}
+        'Response': "I'm doing well, thanks for asking!
+How about you"
+    }
     ```
 </details>